-We spent over four hours at Diggerland Kent and Little E was able to experience the Robots, Dig-a-Round and the Dumper Trucks.
+We spent over four hours at Diggerland Kent and Little E was able to experience the Robots, Dig-a-Round,

-The Robots can be ridden if you are over 90 cm’s and accompanied by an adult.
+Children can ride in the Robots if they are over 90 cm’s and accompanied by an adult.
 I took Little E on this and she was very happy sitting on my lap.
 I was surprised that she wanted to know how it worked.
 She even reached for the joystick control.
 She loved driving through the muddy puddles too!

-The Dumper Trucks can be ridden if you are over 90 cm’s and accompanied by an adult.
+Children can ride on the Dumper Trucks if they are over 90 cm’s and accompanied by an adult.
 Darren took Little E on these and she loved turning the steering wheel with her Daddy.

-The Dig-a-Round can be ridden if you are over 80 cm’s and to be honest I wasn’t sure I was going to let Little E on this one.
-She was adamant that she wanted to go on with her brother.
-Little E isn’t a thrill seeker and I was worried how she would react to this ride.
+The Dig-a-Round ride is for children over 80 cms.
+I wasn’t sure if I was going to let Little E on this one but she was adamant that she wanted to go on with her brother.
+Little E isn’t a thrill seeker like her brother.
+I was worried about how she would handle this ride.
 She actually did really well.
-We nearly did have some tears when it started to go backwards but she managed to compose herself.
+We nearly did have some tears when it started to go backward but she managed to compose herself.

 Little E was also very happy playing in the new Little Tikes Play Zone which created the perfect spot for our lunch break.
 There is also a soft play area that both children loved and would easily spend hours in.

 There was so much more that Little E could go on but certain attractions weren’t right for Ethan.
-For example she could have gone on the Buried Treasure attraction but Ethan is happier when he is kept moving.
-There was also rides that Ethan could go on and she wasn’t tall enough but we don’t think its fair to keep her hanging around for too long.
+For example, she could have gone on the Buried Treasure attraction but Ethan is happier when he is kept moving.
+There was also rides that Ethan could go on and she wasn’t tall enough but we don’t think it

 You can watch our full visit in the vlog below